fabiopinto-frrp/Brokeflix/Backend/README.md

 ---

 Implement firebase storage to import images and videos and when the user uploads a video or image, it will be uploaded to firebase storage and the link will be saved in the database.
+(after firebase, start the user Controller, and implement logic in front end)
 ---

 Implement the user Controller :